nus-cs2103-AY2223S2/tp/docs/UserGuide.md

    ![mac_command_file_result](images/user-guide/mac_command_file_result.png)
 7. Finally, on your opened terminal from step 4, type `chmod 777 start.command` > <kbd>Enter</kbd>
    ![mac_command_file_chmod](images/user-guide/mac_command_file_chmod.png)
-8. You can now double-click on `start.command` to open our application.
+8. You can now double-click on `start.command` to open CoDoc.
 <div markdown="span" class="alert alert-info">
 :bulb: **Tip**: You can place the `.command` file anywhere.
-It does not have to remain in the home directory.
+It does not have to stay in your *home folder*.
 </div>
 <div markdown="span" class="alert alert-info">
-:warning: **Caution**: If you decide to change the location of your **home folder**, repeat from step 2.
+:warning: **Caution**: If you decide to change the location of your *home folder*, repeat from step 2.
 </div>

 [Scroll back to *Downloading CoDoc*](#download-and-installation)